Ayfri/Kore/website/src/jsMain/resources/markdown/doc/advanced/Bindings.md

 val packMeta = VanillaRefresh.pack // PackSection object from pack.mcmeta
 ```

+When pack metadata is reconstructed in generated bindings, Kore emits the `PackSection` using the same helpers as
+handwritten code, including `packFormat(...)` for version formats and `SupportedFormats(...)` when legacy supported
+formats are present.

 ## Generated structure

 For each imported datapack, a Kotlin file is generated containing: